[Fixed] DPC Watchdog Violation Blue Screen Error

 If you’re seeing DPC_WATCHDOG_VIOLATION appearing on your screen, and you have no idea what to do next, you’re not alone.
 As mentioned, this error is quite common, and you have access to 5 solutions here in this post.

-What does DPC Watchdog Violation mean?
+What is DPC Watchdog Violation error?

 First off, this blue screen of death error bug check has a value of 0x00000133.